yuk-kei/lazy-picker-beta/Document/Developer document.md

         If the adjacent map is None, set the matrix to infinity Else set the matrix to the weight of the edge
         """

+    def generate_result(self, curr_node):
+        """
+        Generate the result of the TSP problem by the final node of the tree

+        :param curr_node: the current node
+        :return: the final path
+        """
+class NearestNeighbor:
+    """
+    A dummy greedy algorithm to find the nearest vertex to the current vertex for every step
+    """

+    def __init__(self, adjacent_map, vertexes, size):

+    def choose_first_vertex(self):
+        """
+        Choose the first vertex randomly
+        :return: The first vertex
+        """

+    def solver(self):
+        """
+        Solve the problem using the nearest neighbor algorithm
+        :return: the result path, path description and total cost
+        """

+    def backtrack(self, curr_vertex):
+        """
+        Backtrack until find the answer

+        :param curr_vertex: The current vertex
+        """

+    def iterate(self, curr_vertex):
+        """
+        Iterate each step of the algorithm
+        :param curr_vertex: The current vertex
+        """

+    def generate_result(self):
+        """
+        Generate the result path
+        :return: the result path, path description and total cost
+        """

 def print_matrix(matrix):
     """